 Outside of my faulty human bravado, I did follow the emergency preparedness guide.

 I covered the Rule of Three like a champ; three minutes without air, three hours without shelter, three days without water, and three weeks without food.
+(The more recent rendition is three months without hope.)

 Since I wasn’t exploring a space capsule, submarine, or any other tiny claustrophobic inducing spaces, air was my free spot on the emergency preparedness bingo card.